Hill Valley (Back to the Future): Production

 For Back to the Future, the producers considered filming the town square scenes in the real city of Petaluma, California, but soon realized it would be prohibitively expensive and impractical to alter a real place to suit the different eras.
-Instead filming was completed on the Universal Studios backlot, where they had more control.
+Instead, filming was completed on the Universal Studios backlot, where they had more control.
 The town square set was called Mockingbird Square after the 1962 film To Kill a Mockingbird, but was later known as Courthouse Square.
 It had been used for many films and television shows dating back to 1948's An Act of Murder, including the first 1959 episode of the sci-fi series The Twilight Zone, called "Where Is Everybody?"

-The Hill Valley courthouse can also be seen in the movies Bruce Almighty, Gremlins, Bye Bye Birdie, Sneakers, The Offspring's music video "Why Don't You Get a Job?", an episode of Major Dad entitled "Who's That Blonde", and an episode of Buffy The Vampire Slayer.
+The Hill Valley courthouse can be seen in the movies Bruce Almighty, Gremlins, Bye Bye Birdie, Sneakers, The Offspring's music video "Why Don't You Get a Job?", an episode of Major Dad entitled "Who's That Blonde", and an episode of Buffy The Vampire Slayer.
 The clock tower was a removable addition, one of many ways in which the Courthouse building has been redressed over the years to suit the needs of a production.

 Many of the cars that appear in the 2015 scenes are either modified for the film or concept cars.
 Examples include Ford Probe, Saab EV-1, Citroën DS 21, Pontiac Banshee Concept, Pontiac Fiero and Volkswagen Beetle.
 Cars reused from other science fiction films include the "Star Car" from The Last Starfighter (1984) and a "Spinner" from Blade Runner (1982).
-Griff's car is a modified BMW 633 (which was never sold in the convertible form seen in the film).
+Griff's car is a modified BMW 633, which was never sold in the convertible form seen in the film.

 For Back to the Future Part III, Hill Valley 1885 was filmed in Sonora, California.
 The producers were able to use the land rent-free under an agreement to leave the set buildings on site.
 All buildings except the clock tower were left intact after production completed.

 On November 6, 1990, an arson fire on the Universal Studios Hollywood backlot destroyed much of Courthouse Square, the setting in which all the other time periods were filmed.
-However, the Courthouse itself survived the devastation and other facades were reconstructed.
-Another fire on September 6, 1997 again damaged Courthouse Square.
-Once again, the backlot facades were then rebuilt, with the exception of the facades used for Hill Valley 1885.
+The Courthouse survived the devastation and other facades were reconstructed.
+Another fire on September 6, 1997 damaged Courthouse Square.
+The backlot facades were rebuilt, with the exception of the facades used for Hill Valley 1885.

-On February 14, 1999 fire at Whittier High School, California, where some (mostly exterior) scenes were filmed, destroyed the men's gym there.
-On June 1, 2008, yet another fire destroyed part of the rebuilt Courthouse Square backlot and damaged the clock tower.
+On February 14, 1999, a fire at Whittier High School, California, where some, mostly exterior scenes were filmed, destroyed the men's gym there.
+On June 1, 2008, another fire destroyed part of the rebuilt Courthouse Square backlot and damaged the clock tower.